-Student Services Offices are open during normal operating hours of 8 a.m.- 4:30 p.m.
-Monday-Friday, Library hours are 8 a.m. to 9 p.m.
-Monday-Friday, Saturday 10 a.m.-8 p.m., and Sunday 12p.m.-8p.m.
+Student Services Offices are open during normal operating hours of 8 a.m. - 4:30 p.m.
+Monday- Friday, Library hours are 8 a.m. to 9 p.m.
+Monday-Thursday, 8 a.m. to 6 p.m.
+Friday, 10 a.m.-8 p.m.
+Saturday, and 12p.m.-5p.m.
+Sunday.
 The Simulation Lab is open from 7 a.m.-5 p.m.
 Certain facilities, buildings and offices may be restricted as to hours of access requirements.
 The College does not have student resident buildings.
-After hour's access to administrative buildings is on an as needed basis and may be granted by contacting BH Security.
 Some buildings have cameras installed to monitor areas where safety and security could be a risk.

-All broken windows or locks should be reported to Student Services (extension 6990).
+All broken windows or locks should be reported to Student Services (extension 6990) or to BH Security after normal business hours.
 For any repairs, students and employees can report information to the Student Services Officer or Blessing Hospital Physical Plant.
 Exterior doors should not be propped open.
-If found open they should be secured and reported to BH Security.
+If found open, they should be secured and reported to BH Security.
+Keys and access codes should not be shared.